GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 }
 ```

-Next, in order to keep the list of the participants of a call up-to-date you'll subscribe to the `callParticipants` and update the `hosts` and `otherUsers` properties accordingly:
+Next, to keep the list of the participants of a call up-to-date you'll subscribe to the `callParticipants` and update the `hosts` and `otherUsers` properties accordingly:

 ```swift
 private func subscribeForParticipantChanges() {